 Noticeably often, comments such as “Working with an inspiring boss who gave me the opportunity to try new things for myself early on” were made during the investigation.

 It seems that the relational element of organizational life far outweighs the provision of formal strategies and practices that support working women.

 While there have been some mentions of supportive organizational cultures that have promoted equality, structural conditions do not appear to be the key feature of career advancement.

 While enlightened organizations support their employees (women and men) through coaching and mentoring systems, regular performance appraisals, talent and succession processes, there still seems to be many jobs lacking organizational support.

 These main areas refer to missing or limited career opportunities within an organization, no coach or mentor, and lack of feedback.

 Comments such as "Lack of future opportunities in the current organization", "There was no talent management in the company" and "Longer established employees in positions who have no plans to move sideways or upwards" indicate organizations that are aware of the importance of internal Career development and promotion planning are little aware.

 Abandoned by the company

 Many of our respondents felt abandoned by their company when they found that career paths were not obvious, sometimes blocked, and that women who wanted to develop and develop received little encouragement and opportunity.

-Some mentioned that plum jobs were given to men or "favorites" rather than the best person for the job, others mentioned "dead men's shoes" and others just talked about lack of job vacancy until late.
+Some mentioned that plum jobs were given to men or “favorites” rather than the best person for the job, others mentioned “shoes for dead men” and others just talked about lack of awareness of vacancies until late.